-- It is each contributor's responsibility to include and spell scientific names or people's names correctly. - Genus and species names are always in italics, with only the initial letter of the genus capitalised. - e.g. The northern quoll (Dasyurus hallacatus) not Dasyurus Hallacatus nor dasyurus hallacatus nor Dasyurus-hallacatus - Names of families, orders, classes, phyla, or kingdoms always have an initial capital letter but are not italicised. - e.g. family Petauridae; order Diprodontia; class Mammalia
+- It is each contributor's responsibility to include and spell scientific names or people's names correctly. - Genus and species names (Latin names) are always in italics, with only the initial letter of the genus capitalised. - e.g., The northern quoll (Dasyurus hallacatus) not Dasyurus Hallacatus nor dasyurus hallacatus nor Dasyurus-hallacatus - e.g., Eucalyptus (in the Family Myrtaceae) and Acacia, Banksia, Hakea (in the Family Proteaceae) etc. - Names of families, orders, classes, phyla, or kingdoms always have an initial capital letter but are not italicised. - e.g., family Petauridae; order Diprodontia; class Mammalia - The "sp." is an abbreviation for species.
+It is used when the actual species name need not or is not specified.
+The plural form of this abbreviation is "spp." and indicates several species.